Four students sitting in a circle having a conversation with a faculty member

 Fellowships and Assistantships

 The University awards a limited number of graduate assistantships and doctoral fellowships to highly-qualified students each year.
-These positions provide tuition remission and a stipend and involve assisting faculty with their research.
+These positions provide tuition remission and a stipend and involve assisting faculty with their research and teaching.
 The University also awards a limited number of University Doctoral Fellowships that offer tuition remission for students who work full-time and attend the Ph.D. program part-time.
 For more information, please visit Graduate Assistantships and Fellowships and Tuition and Financial Aid.

 The Nickolas Davatzes Scholarship